Cryptheon/roma_aeterna/README.md

 ## ✨ Features

 ### 🧠 Cognitive & Social
-- **LLM-Driven Agency**: Agents utilize Large Language Models (via vLLM) to generate internal monologues and complex decision-making (Move, Talk, Craft, Sleep).
-- **Theory of Mind**: Agents maintain memory of interactions and develop "Preferences" (Like/Dislike) for items and other agents over time.
-- **Asynchronous Thinking**: Heavy LLM inference runs on a dedicated worker thread, ensuring the GUI never freezes while agents "think."
+- **Dual-Brain Architecture (System 1 / System 2)**: Agents run on a fast "Autopilot" for routine tasks (fleeing fire, walking to known locations, eating when hungry).
+A Leaky Integrate-and-Fire (LIF) neuron integrates urgency, waking up the LLM (vLLM) only for complex, novel, or social situations.
+- **Advanced Memory & Gossip**: Agents remember interactions, hold grudges, form preferences (e.g., disliking a specific food after poisoning), and spread dynamic "Gossip" to one another that decays in accuracy over time.
+- **Active Reflection**: Agents can use a `REFLECT` action to permanently commit deductions, suspicions, or beliefs to their Long-Term Memory.
+- **Contextual Conversations**: The LLM is fed recent back-and-forth dialogue history, allowing for natural, multi-turn conversations influenced by trust and familiarity.

+### ⚖️ Living Economy
+- **Dynamic Markets & Wages**: Agents earn denarii by working (`WORK`) at role-appropriate buildings (e.g., Senators deliberate, Craftsmen forge).
+Markets restock periodically, and agents can `BUY` goods or `TRADE` with one another.
+- **Autonomous Crafting**: Craftsmen can gather raw materials and execute `CRAFT` actions to produce tools, weapons, and luxury goods to sell back into the economy.

 ### 🌍 Dynamic World
-- **Procedural Generation**: Terrain is generated using multi-octave **Perlin Noise** for elevation and moisture.
-- **Organic Infrastructure**: Roads are carved using "Random Walker" algorithms, creating natural, non-grid-aligned city layouts.
+- **Historical Topography**: Procedural generation merged with historical layouts (Forum Romanum, Palatine Hill, Colosseum, Subura).
-- **Chaos Engine**: A physics-based system handling **Fire Propagation** (fuel/burn rate), **Structural Integrity** (collapse risk), and **Weather Events** (Storms, Heatwaves).
+- **Chaos Engine**: A physics-based system handling **Fire Propagation** (fuel/wind/burn rate), **Structural Integrity** (collapse risk), and **Weather Events** (Storms, Heatwaves).
+- **Physiological Feedback**: Agents literally "feel" the world.
+Searing pain from burns, shivering from rain, and starvation are fed directly into the LLM's prompt as first-person sensations.

 ### ⚙️ Engine
-- **Hybrid CES Architecture**: Uses a Component-Entity-System for world objects (Flammable, Structural, Liquid).
+- **Hybrid CES Architecture**: Uses a Component-Entity-System for world objects (Flammable, Structural, Liquid, Interactable).
-- **Cost-Field Navigation**: Agents use a modified **A* Algorithm** that recognizes terrain costs (e.g., Roads = 1.0, Grass = 2.0, Forest = 4.0), resulting in natural pathing behaviors.
+- **Event Bus**: A decoupled global event system that delivers sensory information (speech, building collapses) to agents within physical range.
-- **Deep Inspection**: A zoomable camera system allows real-time introspection of agent states, inventory, and health via mouse hover.
+- **Deep Inspection**: A zoomable camera system allows real-time introspection of agent states, inventory, internal monologues, and health via mouse hover.
+- **Persistence**: SQLite database integration automatically saves the exact state of the world, building damage, and agent memories.

 ---

 ## 🏗 System Architecture

-The simulation runs on two primary parallel loops to ensure performance:
+The simulation runs on parallel loops to ensure performance:

-1.  **The Render Loop (Main Thread @ 60 FPS)**: Handles PyGame window drawing, input processing (WASD/Zoom), and interpolates agent positions for smooth visuals.
+1.  **The Render Loop (Main Thread @ 60 FPS)**: Handles PyGame window drawing, input processing (WASD/Zoom), particle effects, and interpolates agent positions for smooth visuals.
-2.  **The Logic Loop (Sim Thread @ 10 TPS)**: Handles biological decay, pathfinding calculations, weather updates, and the Chaos Engine.
+2.  **The Logic Loop (Sim Thread @ 10 TPS)**: Handles biological decay, the economy cycle, weather updates, and the Chaos Engine.
+3.  **The Event Bus**: Propagates localized events (sounds, sights) and global events (time of day).

-**LLM Integration**:
+**LLM Integration (`LLMWorker`)**:
-Requests are offloaded to an `LLMWorker` thread.
-This worker maintains a queue of agents waiting for decisions, batches the context (Memory + Perception), and sends it to the vLLM API.
+Requests are offloaded to an asynchronous `LLMWorker` thread.
+This worker maintains a queue of agents waiting for decisions, batches the context (Memory + Perception + Physiology), and sends it to the vLLM API without freezing the simulation.

 ---